CharlieEngler3/image-classifier/README.md

   2.)
 Open two command prompts, one within the client folder and one within the server folder and execute the following command within each:

     npm install
+    [If npm install doesn't work, use the following command] npm install --save --legacy-peer-deps

   3.)
 Once the npm packages are done installing in both, execute either of the following commands within the server command prompt: